zachlankton/zwc-chat/README.md

 - 📱 **Responsive Design** - Works seamlessly on desktop and mobile devices
 - 🚀 **High Performance** - Built on Bun runtime for blazing-fast performance
 - 🎙️ **Speech Recognition** - Talk to the LLM instead of typing, say 'send message' to send it
-- 🗣️ **Text To Speech** - Listen to the LLM talk as the text streams in
+- 🗣️ **Text-to-Speech** - Listen to AI responses as they stream in real-time
 - 🎯 **System Prompts** - Customize AI behavior with default and per-chat system prompts
 - ⤵︎ **Chat Branching** - Branch any chat off into another chat to take the conversation in a different direction
 - 💡 **Syntax Highlighting** - Beautiful code blocks with syntax highlighting for multiple languages
 - 📎 **Attachment Support** - Upload images and files to include in your conversations
+- ✏️ **Message Editing** - Edit and delete individual messages in your conversation
+- 🔄 **Message Retry** - Retry AI responses with any model at any point in the conversation
+- 🤖 **AI-Generated Titles** - Automatic chat title generation and summaries
+- 💳 **Credits System** - Track API usage with visual credits remaining indicator
 - 🛠️ **Tool Calling** - Create and manage JavaScript functions that AI can execute locally in your browser
 - 🔑 **BYOK (Bring Your Own Key)** - Use your own OpenRouter API key for unlimited access
-- 🔄 **Sync/Resumeable Streams** - Reconnect and resume AI responses seamlessly after connection interruptions
+- 🔄 **Resumable Streams** - WebSocket state syncing with seamless reconnection

 ## Tech Stack